RCCoop/RCKML/README.md

 A library for reading and writing KML files in Swift.
 Nothing too fancy, but also not too basic.

-Made for personal use, but who knows what's next!
+>Made for personal use, but who knows what's next!

 ---

 ### Dependencies

 - [AEXML](https://github.com/tadija/AEXML) for reading and writing XML files
+- [ZipFoundation](https://github.com/weichsel/ZIPFoundation) for dealing with compression for KMZ data.

 ---